Colloblast

-Colloblasts are unique, multicellular structures found in ctenophores.
+Colloblasts are unique, multicellular structures found in tentaculate ctenophores, a synapomorphy of that group.
 They are widespread in the tentacles of these animals and are used to capture prey.
 Colloblasts consist of a collocyte containing a coiled spiral filament, internal granules and other organelles.

 Like the cnidocytes of cnidarians, colloblasts are discharged from the animals’ tentacles, and are used to capture prey.
 However, unlike cnidocytes, which are venomous cells, colloblasts contain adhesives which stick to, rather than sting the prey.